ON THIS PAGE: You will learn about the different types of treatments doctors use for people with penile cancer. Use the menu to see other pages.

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-Metastatic penile cancer is generally incurable, but there are treatments that can help shrink the cancer and relieve symptoms to make you more comfortable.
+Metastatic penile cancer is generally incurable, but there are treatments that may help shrink the cancer and relieve symptoms to make you more comfortable.
 Your treatment plan may include a combination of surgery, radiation therapy, and chemotherapy.
 Chemotherapy for penile cancer that has spread to other parts of the body is used to shrink the cancer and prevent it from growing or spreading for as long as possible.
 Palliative care is also important to help relieve symptoms and side effects.

 Remission and the chance of recurrence